The suit of swords is one of the four suits in the minor arcana, and it represents our logic and capacity for thinking.

 Knight of Swords

-The Knight of Swords is always ready; he does not consider roadblocks or back out from a challenge.
+The Knight of Swords is always ready, not considering roadblocks or returning from a challenge.

 He is a sharp man who acts first and asks questions later.